 Alternatively, you can opt to hire a cleaning crew to clean up after your event.
 Please note that the venue must be cleaned immediately after your event.
 Recommended Cleaning Companies: Commercial Janitorial, 602-910-9634 and ML Solutions, LLC 208-340-7144

 While we provide all of our inventory of tables and chairs at no additional cost, we do not provide a crew to set up/tear down or help with decorating.
 You are welcome to seek the services of an event planner to assist with these tasks.

 Alternatively, if you rent the tables and chairs from Tates Rents (208-336-5486), they offer a set up and tear down service for an additional fee.

 If you have Audio/Visual needs in addition to the standard items provided (see inventory above), please contact Valiant Productions.

 Limited free parking is available in the lot adjacent to the Linen Building.
 26 parking spots are available and are marked “Linen”.
 There is also free and metered street parking in the area surrounding the building and paid parking in nearby garages.

 The Linen Building does not provide in-house catering and there is no fee for using external caterers.
 Please note there is no access to a kitchen or kitchen area at this venue.

 Any alcohol on the premises must be dispersed by a licensed alcohol caterer.
 Licenses and event-specific permits must be presented prior to the date of rental.

 Recommended Alcohol Caterers:

-Please visit our online booking form to submit a request for booking.
+Please visit our online booking form to submit a request for booking or call 208-807-2798 and leave a message.
 We will contact you within 48 business hours at the phone number or email provided.